mtgrosser/girocode/README.md

 | reference          | Unstructured reference         | unless `creditor_reference` | 140      |
 | bto_info           | Beneficiary to originator info |                             | 70       |

+## Limitations

+Codes are generated as EPC-QR Version 2 in UTF-8 format only.

 ## Specification